Amanda (2018 film)

-Amanda is a 2018 French drama film directed by Mikhaël Hers, co-written by Hers and Maud Ameline.
-Starring Vincent Lacoste, Stacy Martin and Isaure Multrier, it follows David during the aftermath of a terrorist attackParis, trying to cope with the emotional distress of losing his sister Sandrine and care for his young nice Amanda, now an orphan.
+Amanda is a 2018 French drama film directed by Mikhaël Hers, co-written by Hers and Maud Ameline, and starring Vincent Lacoste, Stacy Martin and Isaure Multrier.
+It follows David, a young man trying to cope with the emotional distress of losing his sister after a terrorist attack, while also having to care for his now-orphaned young niece (Amanda).

 The film had its world premiere in the Horizons section of the 75th Venice International Film Festival on 31 August 2018.
 It was theatrically released in France on 21 November 2018 by Pyramide Distribution.

 Plot

 Living in Paris, 24-year-old David is close to his sister Sandrine – a single mother – and her seven-year-old daughter, Amanda.
 Sandrine is an English teacher, while David looks after holiday lets and is a part-time gardener.
 He meets Lena, a piano teacher.
 Sandrine goes to the park with friends where, in a terrorist attack, she is killed and Lena injured.
 David looks after Amanda but, even with the help of his aunt Maud, he isn’t sure he can cope and considers sending her to a children’s home.
 Amanda initially wants to stay with Maud but, as she and David begin to bond, she changes her mind.
 Lena moves back home to Bordeaux but David asks her to move in with him.
 He then takes Amanda to London to meet his estranged mother Alison, and to visit the Wimbledon Tennis Championships.
 As their relationship deepens, David decides to become Amanda’s guardian and to adopt her.